-The Fund seeks maximum total return, consistent with prudent investment management.
+The Fund seeks optimal risk adjusted returns, consistent with prudent investment management, while giving consideration to long term climate related risks and opportunities.

 This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.
 You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$100,000 in Class A shares of eligible funds offered by PIMCO Equity Series and PIMCO Funds.
-More information about these and other discounts is available in the "Classes of Shares" section on page 83 of the Fund's prospectus, Appendix B to the Fund's prospectus (Financial Firm-Specific Sales Charge Waivers and Discounts) or from your financial professional.
+More information about these and other discounts is available in the "Classes of Shares" section on page 91 of the Fund's prospectus, Appendix B to the Fund's prospectus (Financial Firm-Specific Sales Charge Waivers and Discounts) or from your financial professional.

-Inst Class Class A Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None 3.75% Maximum Deferred Sales Charge (Load) (as a percentage of the lower of the original purchase price or redemption price) None 1.00%
+Inst Class I-2 I-3 Class A Class C Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None None None 2.25% None Maximum Deferred Sales Charge (Load) (as a percentage of the lower of the original purchase price or redemption price) None None None 1.00% 1.00%